fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 ### Tuesday (Feb 5)
 - Jefferson Bailey, [Disrespect Des Fonds: Rethinking Arrangement and Description in Born-Digital Archives](http://dev.archivejournal.net/?p=4722)

+#### TO-DO
+Create an RSS Feed for your blog and put the link on our [RSS Feed page](https://docs.google.com/document/d/1d2T-Pv0QIaEHAw7HWX8Chl8wKjG-qUc9bvbTGrs5Xqc/edit?usp=sharing).

 ### Thursday (Feb 7)
 - Mitchell Whitelaw, [Generous Interfaces for Digital Cultural Collections](http://www.digitalhumanities.org/dhq/vol/9/1/000205/000205.html)
 - Skim through more examples [here](https://lab.sciencemuseum.org.uk/exploring-museum-collections-online-some-background-reading-da5a332fa2f8)

+#### TO-DO
+- Come to class ready to discuss your experience with some of the interfaces mentioned, or others that you've used for something that you've found interesting.
+- Continue to look for sources for your research essay.
+We'll be talking more about that on in class and we will be more productive and efficient if you've more some poking around ahead of time.

 #### EXTRA CREDIT OPTION
-As discussed in class on Jan 31, this is our first extra credit possibility to give you a few extra points in the class.
-The assignment:
+As discussed in class on Jan 31, this is our first extra credit possibility to give you a few extra points in the class. **This can be done at any point, not just for today** The assignment:
 - Search for a history book at https://unm.worldcat.org/ or https://library.unm.edu/, that is also held physically in one of our libraries at UNM, and note what you see in the first few pages of search results for that book.
 - Note the library call number for the book, and go find it in the stacks.
 - Browse around the book and note what kind of books are physically around it---look at a few shelves above and below, too, not just the few books on either side of your target book.